Kenny1291/PHP-NUT-Client/README.md

 # PHP-NUT-Client
->⚠️ This project is not completed nor is actively mantained!
+>⚠️ This project is not completed nor is actively maintained!

 PhpNutClient abstracts the connection the the NUT server.
 It's a wrapper around the [NUT network protocol](https://networkupstools.org/docs/developer-guide.chunked/ar01s09.html).
 It can be integrated into other PHP programs to access NUT's upsd data server.